-The Mythical djinn Pokémon originally discovered in the Kalos region, Hoopa is an excellent counter for Mega Lopunny.
+The Mythical djinn Pokémon originally discovered in the Kalos region, Hoopa Confined is also an excellent counter for Mega Lopunny.
 Like most other Mythicals in Pokémon Go, Hoopa is limited to one per account and can only be captured as part of the Misunderstood Mischief Special Research, but if you've caught one, it's well worth the investment of Rare Candy to power up.
+Fortunately, Confined is Hoopa's normal forme and it only requires ten Candy and 2,000 Stardust to return to Confined forme.
 As a Psychic and Ghost type, Hoopa resists Mega Lopunny's Normal and Fighting type moves, while having no weaknesses the Rabbit Pokémon can exploit.
 Confusion and Psychic are the moves you'll want your Hoopa to know.

 Part of the Eon Duo, Latios is an excellent counter for Mega Lopunny.
 Latios is a Psychic and Dragon type, giving it resistance to Fighting and Fire type moves.
 It's also been available several times in Raids, as a Research Breakthrough Reward encounter, and even as a Pokémon Go Battle League reward enounter, so most players have had many opportunities to add this little jet plane to their roster.
 Zen Headbutt and Psychic are the moves you'll want you Latios to know for this fight.